opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-budgets.rst.txt

     Copyright Tumult Labs 2024

-This topic guide goes into more depth on the concept of *privacy budgets* that we discussed in :ref:`tutorial two <Working with privacy budgets>`.
+This topic guide goes into more depth on the concept of *privacy budgets* that we discussed in :ref:`working with privacy budgets tutorial<Working with privacy budgets>`.
 At a high level, a privacy budget associates one or more numeric *privacy parameters* with a *privacy definition*.
 Together, this information determines the privacy guarantees provided by each query, and by the Session as a whole.